-RSWA: REM sleep with atonia
+RSWA: REM sleep with atonia.

-% tonic and phasic RSWA: the numbers of 30-second epochs with tonic and phasic RSWA being divided separately by the total number of epochs of REM sleep
+% Tonic and phasic RSWA: the numbers of 30-second epochs with tonic and phasic RSWA were divided separately by the total number of epochs of REM sleep.

-F: ANOVA, χ2: Chi-square test
+F: ANOVA, χ2: chi-square test.

 Table 4.
-Percentages of epochs with tonic and phasic RSWA between single type and recurrent type across the sertraline treatment in depressed patients
+Percentages of epochs with tonic and phasic RSWA in patients with single and recurrent depression undergoing sertraline treatment